Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 Unlike water, 1 kilogram of LP gas does NOT equal 1 litre of LP gas.

-Liquefied petroleum gas – LPG density or specific gravity is about half that of water, at 0.51.
+Liquefied petroleum gas – LPG gas density or specific gravity is about half that of water, at 0.51.

 1 gallon of liquid propane weighs 4.24 pounds.